kevinros/contextAndConnections/README.md

 This project explores the feasibility of recommending webpages to online discussion forums.
 The instructions below detail how to download the data, set up the models, and reproduce the experimental results.

 ## Getting the processed data
-The data is publicly available for download from [Google Drive, approximately 3GB uncompressed](https://drive.google.com/drive/folders/1waiWBRrwuNh3tp1b8mzrCNyR-SJ8yiuy?usp=sharing).
+The data is publicly available for download from TBD.
 After download and extraction, you should have the following files:

 1. ``webpages``, which contains the complete collected webpage corpus for our experiments.
 Each webpage is its own json file, and it contains two fields: ``id`` which is the same as the filename, uniquely identifying the webpage, and ``contents``, which is the scraped text.
 2. ``queries`` which should contain ``queries_{train,val,test}.tsv``,  ``url_file_map.pkl``, and ``relevance_scores.txt``.